ColourRise Evidence Base – Consolidated References

 5. Workplace Wellness

-Mindfulness, creative engagement, and stress reduction interventions improve employee wellbeing, resilience, and productivity.
+Mindfulness, creative engagement, and stress reduction interventions improve employee wellbeing, resilience and productivity.

 References: